B-Romega (Herring Roe Oil)

 B-Romega is a branded herring roe (caviar) oil developed by Groupe Berkem with the Norwegian marine specialist Arctic Bioscience.
 Unlike standard fish oil, where omega-3s are carried as triglycerides or ethyl esters, much of the EPA and DHA in herring roe oil is bound to phospholipids, the same form found in cell membr…

-What is B-Romega (Herring Roe Oil) used for?
+What is B-Romega used for?

-Whether B-Romega (Herring Roe Oil) is safe depends on the dose, your overall health, and any medications you take.
-At studied doses, reported side effects can include: Fishy aftertaste or burps (mild, common with marine oils).
-It may also interact with certain medications.
-B-Romega (Herring Roe Oil) is not suitable for everyone — consult a healthcare provider before use if you are pregnant or breastfeeding, have a medical condition, or take prescription medications.
+For most healthy adults, B-Romega is well tolerated at studied doses.
+Reported effects can include: Fishy aftertaste or burps (mild, common with marine oils).
+Mild digestive upset such as nausea or loose stools.
+It may also interact with some medications.
+B-Romega is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

 References(3 citations)